dsa-ou/allowed/README.md

 allows function `math.sqrt(x)` and constant `math.inf` from unit 10 onwards, and allows function `math.abs(x)` and class `fractions.Fraction` from unit 11 on.

+### METHODS
-Entry `"METHODS"` has the same structure as `"IMPORTS"`, but instead of listing which objects of which modules can be imported, it lists which methods of which classes can be called.
+This entry has the same structure as `"IMPORTS"`, but instead of listing which objects of which modules can be imported, it lists which methods of which classes can be called.